kaliflowerx3/ZoltriTWserver/deniedmods.md

 CopiousDogs - Broken/Performance Issues
 JeweleryCraft - Meaningless
 Thaumic Bases - Unbalanced
-Aether 2 - Performance Issues
 Druidry - Meaningless/Unfinished at 1.7.10
 Open Blocks - Not Thematically Appropriate

 # Other types of Suggestions
 ANY OTHER WAY TO RTP - Modded world generation messes up RTP.
 Deal with it.